Tuesday, June 19, 2018

 Check out Spartanburg’s downtown cultural district, home to art galleries, live performance venues, artist studios, museums and public art pieces.
 The Spartanburg Art Museum inside the Chapman Cultural Center is open from 10 a.m.-5 p.m.
 Tues.-Sat.Back Downtown, The Children’s Museum of the Upstate recently opened a location on Magnolia Street.

 It’s 5 o’clock somewhere!
-Venture back Downtown to start the evening with a quick drink at Growler Haus, featuring more a laundry list of craft beer, or FR8Yard, one of Spartanburg’s most unique spots.
+Venture back Downtown to start the evening with a quick drink at FR8Yard, one of Spartanburg’s most unique spots.
 The outdoor biergarten offers a giant screen, great drinks and bar food,

 not to mention a good time.
-You’ve probably heard of RJ Rockers Brewing Co. and they’ve added a restaurant as well, The Silo.
+You’ve probably heard of RJ Rockers Brewing Co. and their in-house restaurant attached to the brewery.
 But

 did you know there are two other local breweries, Ciclops Cyderi and Brewery and New Groove Artisan Brewery?
 All three are brewing up inventive takes on classic beer styles and tackling new brews all their own.